 2. Competition from Hotel industry alternatives like Airbnb

 The hotel industry performed exceedingly well over the last few years until and unless the Covid-19 pandemic destroyed the growth completely.
-Although things are looking up in 2017, the sector still faces serious challenges that could threaten its development.
+Although things are looking up in 2021, the sector still faces serious challenges that could threaten its development.

-One of the biggest threats for hotels starting from 2017 and in 2019 and beyond has been the competition from Airbnb and similar apartment sharing websites.
+One of the biggest threats for hotels starting from 2017 itself and beyond has been the competition from Airbnb and similar apartment sharing websites.

 According to a report from Hospitalitynet, the valuation of Airbnb is well over $10 Bn which is even higher than a lot of Large Hotel Chains in the world like Hyatt.

 Airbnb vs the hotel industry has been a good competition to watch out in recent years.
 This is set to intensify further.

 This app has impacted the hotel industry in a huge way because it provides customers with units at very much the same rates as new hotels or cheaper.

 Airbnb has syphoned demand from hotels and limited-service properties in key markets and high tourist areas.

 So far, it appears as though most of the people who opt to stay in hotels do so because Airbnb does not offer other services such as luxury and security.